rcalixte/wayland-book/src/surfaces-in-depth.md

 additional requests and events for more efficient use.
 Many - if not most - applications do not need to redraw the entire surface each frame.
 Even deciding *when* to draw the next frame is best done with the assistance of the compositor.
-In this chapter, we'll explore more deeply the various features of `wl_surface`.
+In this chapter, we'll explore the features of `wl_surface` in depth.